alia0320/HW1-CISC3130/README.md

-README for repo is in the folder, sorry about that
+There is another README in the cisc3130HW1 folder which contains the actual documentation of the code